Oblomov/xdpi/README.md

 This is a small C program that retrieves all information about DPI (dots per inch) of the available displays in X11.
 Information from both the core protocol and the XRANDR extension is presented.
-Xinerama information (which lacks physical dimensions, though) is also presented.
+Xinerama information (which lacks physical dimensions, and is thus not directly useful to determine output DPI) is also presented.

 To improve the usefulness of `xdpi` as a debugging tool, we also show the content of the following known-relevant environment variables,